 If you’re a die-hard foodie and want to know the best apps that can help you to live-out your foodie dreams, then look no further than this post.
 We’ve gathered the best foodie apps, right here, right now.

-Hey Melbourne do you wanna play a game?
-With EatClub! its first in best dressed.
+After taking over Melbourne, EatClub! has officially landed in Sydney.
 Sign up to the app and you are in for a foodie treat.
 During slow periods of the hectic kitchen day, restaurants around the city offer members of the app discounts on their dishes.
 The brainchild of celebrity chef Marco Pierre White, EatClub! allows restaurants to make live offers to members that expire once the deal has been redeemed by another food lover using the app.
 Top tier eateries such as Meatball and Wine Bar, Papa Goose, Babu Ji and Portello Rosso are ready to make you run!

 Best Foodie Apps for the adventurous foodie

 Some of Sydney’s best food is served out the side of a truck.
 We’ve seen Mister Gee’s Burger List climb to the top of Sydney’s many burger lists, Monster Rolls get it’s own store on land in Darlinghurst and a rise in all kinds of cuisines and meals being served, to Knafeh, the overnight sensation from Jerusalem.
+While Melbourne’s convoy of food trucks on the app includes Mr Burger, Sliders on Tyres and Toasta who park up to serve hungry lunch crowds at various neighbourhoods around the city.
 With this app, you can see what food trucks are around your area today, tomorrow and over the week.
 You can also set up notifications to alert you about certain trucks or about certain suburbs, so all the hard work is done for you!
 Get trucking!

 For other cities, Wherethetruck is Australia wide (only available in iPhone.)